Clal’s Team

 As Director of Development, Aliza J. Kaplan manages the financial operations of the organization, and her responsibilities include financial and legal issues, budgeting, investing, and human resources.

-Janet R. Kirchheimer is a Clal Teaching Fellow, Assistant to the Presidents, and LEAP Program Manager.
-A poet, essayist, creative writing teacher, and filmmaker, she is the author of How to Spot One of Us (2007, Clal).
+Janet R. Kirchheimer is Assistant to the President and LEAP Program Manager.
+A poet, essayist, creative writing teacher, and filmmaker, she is the author of How to Spot One of Us (2007, Clal) and Seduction: Out of Eden, co-authored with Jaclyn Piudik, (Kelsay Books, 2022).